- Clinical Considerations

 Tecovirimat is available to local health jurisdictions (LHJs) through the state Department of Health.
 All health care facilities and providers interested in participating in the IND process should direct tecovirimat medication requests to your local health jurisdiction.

-- Can a health care facility or provider maintain an onsite tecovirimat pharmacy or act as a referral site for MPV services?
+- Can a health care facility or provider maintain an onsite tecovirimat pharmacy or act as a referral site for mpox services?

 Providers and facilities interested in participating in the tecovirimat prescribing services should contact their local health jurisdiction for more information.